past olympic cities

 Past Olympic Cities That Are Still Medal-Worthy

-When the Summer Olympics take place July 26 to August 11, 2024, the world will be looking at host city Paris.
-In anticipation for this great event, sports lovers can relive history in these past Olympic cities, in the very places where the world’s greatest athletes went on to take the gold, silver and bronze.
+As the 2024 Summer Olympics unfold, all eyes are on host city Paris.
+In the spirit of Olympic fever, we’re looking back on past Olympic cities that also double as top vacation destinations.
+Relive history in the very places where the world’s greatest athletes went on to take the gold, silver and bronze.

 Olympia and Athens, Greece